 - International passengers may make affordable purchases at all airport shops.
 When travelling to a destination outside the EU or the Canary Islands or Aland Islands, alcohol and cigarette purchases are duty free.

-- Arriving passengers also have the right to make purchases at airport shops in the terminal, except for the duty free shops that sell alcohol and cigarettes, as well as the other tax free specialty shops.
+- Arriving passengers also have the right to make purchases at airport shops in the terminal.
 Arriving passengers also have access to shops located in the baggage claim area.

 - All passengers and people picking them up and seeing them off can use the shops and other service points located in the areas before the security control.